lucapalamenti/GeographyApp/README.md

 - Select a thumbnail for a created map
 - Add an admin page for things like editing non custom maps
 - When using a map with different region types as a template, all regions are displayed the same as "enabled" regions, and "outside" regions are not displayed in the viewport
-- create session storage for sorting & filtering maps selection
+- create session storage
+    - sorting & filtering maps selection
+- Other Physical features like rivers & lakes
+- Throttling & Debouncing

 - Unsure if I want to add
     - "mark as correct" option for type (hard) if you mistype